Emcrank/RequestGenerator/README.md

 # Templated File Request
 A template file is a file that is used as a base for the content of the generated files.
 It may contain variables inside in the format of `#{variable}`
-- It must be placed in the startup directory of the executable.
-- It must be named `Template.reqgentemplate`
-Currently the app only supports csv format.
 There are some requirements:
 - The first line must contain the names of the variables as headers
-- It must be placed in the startup directory of the executable.
+- Currently the app only supports csv format.

 #### Example Input File:
 ```